Policies: Fare reform

 The value of periodicals

-Use of periodical tickets helps cut fare evasion and transaction costs, and build passenger loyalty.
+Use of periodical tickets helps cut fare evasion and transaction costs, and builds passenger loyalty.
 These should be promoted through schemes where yearly tickets are paid for with salary deductions.
 Discounts should be increased to make periodical tickets more attractive.
-Date-to-date tickets (such as are offered by V/Line) are expected to be made available under the Myki Smartcard system for any period the passenger chooses, something the PTUA supports.

 Specific reforms